rozek/lava-lamp-replacement/README.md

   </tr>
 </table>

+> Nota bene: if your slicer supports "ironing", consider using that feature in order to get a perfectly flat surface (for the print shown in the images, "ironing" was _not_ enabled)

 ### Lamp Base ###

 A similar model is used for the base of this lava lamp, it can be found in file [Lava-Lamp-Base-Model.jscad](https://raw.githubusercontent.com/rozek/lava-lamp-replacement/main/Lava-Lamp-Base-Model.jscad).
 In contrast to the lid described before, the base contains a small channel for the power cable and a hole which is just large enough to push a Micro-USB plug through - that hole may (and should) later be filled with hot glue (or normal glue) in order to act as a kind of strain relief.